Glenn Neely from unsuccessful trader to consultant.

-The author not only brought theoretical clarity by removing the factor of subjectivity in Eliot's theory, but also developed new shorter models that have more accurate characteristics.
+The author not only brought theoretical clarity by removing the subjectivity factor from Elliott's theory, but also developed new, shorter models with more precise characteristics.

-If we talk about the biography of Glenn Neely, despite his enormous contribution to the development of technical analysis and enormous worldwide fame, his life path remains a mystery to this day.
+Despite his enormous contribution to technical analysis and his immense worldwide fame, Glenn Neely's life remains a mystery to this day.

-In his speeches, Glenn Neely avoids talking about his family and past in every possible way, clearly setting the date 1981 as the beginning of his stock exchange journey.
+In his speeches, Glenn Neely avoids discussing his family and past, firmly establishing 1981 as the beginning of his trading career.

 Getting to Know the Exchange: A First Negative Experience